If you are just after our personal recommendation for the best postpartum abdominal binder, we love the Postpartum Belly Wrap By Wink.

-What is an Abdominal Binder?
+What Is An Abdominal Binder?

-Ever seen someone working in a warehouse that has that odd looking strap around their waste?
+Have you ever seen someone working in a warehouse that has that odd looking strap around their waste?

 The concept is essentially the same and it is typically used for those with back pain, or doing heavy lifting.
 The extra support around that lower back and abdomen region can provide relief and prevent injury.

 Heavy lifting and back pain – sounds a lot like being pregnant right?

 Well, people figured this out hundreds of years ago.
 Belly binding is an ancient tradition and in many cultures, it is even considered a ritual and an art.